hack3rs.ca network-security

 defensive-use-cases

-• $Rogue access point detection and validation triage.
+• $Rogue access point detection and structured validation triage.

 common-mistakes

-• $Treating wireless monitoring data as low sensitivity and sharing it broadly.
+• $Treating wireless monitoring data as low-sensitivity and sharing captures without reviewing what they contain.

 expert-habits-for-free-self-study